A Medical School Resident at the Top of the World: Cécile Garcia Cabrol Climbs Manaslu for “Don de Vie”

-Beyond the athletic achievement, this climb carried a powerful message: raising awareness about bone marrow donation.
-As an ambassador for the organization 1KmPourLaVie, Cécile has been dedicated for several years to promoting organ and bone marrow donation through athletic and charitable projects.
+Beyond the athletic achievement, this climb carried a powerful message: to raise awareness about bone marrow donation.
+As an ambassador for the 1KmPourLaVie association, Cécile has been committed for several years to promoting organ and bone marrow donation through sports and charitable projects.
 In early 2024, she climbed Aconcagua in the Andes Mountains for the same organization.

-Did you know that a bone marrow donation involves collecting cells through a blood draw (just like plasma donations), and that a saliva sample allows people under 36 to be added to the registry of potential donors?
-It’s actually much less daunting than the name suggests.
+Did you know that a bone marrow donation involves collecting cells through a blood draw (like plasma donations), and that a saliva sample allows people at least 36 years old to be included in the registry of potential donors?
+It’s much less daunting than the name suggests.

-While there, Cécile also took part in a charitable initiative to distribute school supplies to several schools in Nepal, in partnership withBikram Nepal Solidaritéand with the support ofAltrad Solidarity.
+While there, Cécile also took part in a charitable initiative by distributing school supplies to several schools in Nepal, in partnership withBikram Népal Solidaritéand with the support ofAltrad Solidarity.

 Her professional career is directly linked to this commitment.
-As a resident in anesthesiology and critical care, she works daily with patients suffering from end-stage organ failure—many of whom are awaiting transplants—as well as their families.
+As a resident in anesthesiology and critical care, she provides daily care to patients with end-stage organ failure—many of whom are awaiting transplants—as well as their families.
 She also conducted a research project in Sweden on hematopoietic stem cells (bone marrow).

-Congratulations to Cécile on this remarkable achievement, which combines scientific rigor, a drive to excel, and a commitment to others.
+Congratulations to Cécile on this remarkable achievement, which combines scientific rigor, pushing the limits of what is possible, and a commitment to others.

 To follow the association's activities: